 Forgotten Cable of the Nineties – Urban FantasyThe Dark Herald

 Well, maybe some of the really early ones were starting to look out of date.
-I remember asking my Mom if anvils had been all over the place when she was a kid?
+I remember asking my Mom if anvils had been all over the place when she was a kid.
 She didn’t like the question for reasons I didn’t understand then but certainly do now.
-But she answered it honestly, “not really, most blacksmiths had already gotten out the business when I was your age, and most of the anvils got sucked up by scrap metal drives during the War.
+But she answered it honestly, “not really, most blacksmiths had already gone out of business when I was your age, and most of the anvils got sucked up by scrap metal drives during the War.
 That’s progress.”

 When you look at Looney Tunes today, they don’t seem slightly antiquated, they look like the product of an alien world.
 One with only the most tenuous of connections to ours.

 The Old Man’s War seems to be a reliable border between the present world and the uncanny foreign one of the lost worlds of the past.
 That border has shifted repeatedly during my life.
 In the Seventies, WWI vets were still around so that was the Old Man’s War.
 Then it became WWII, then Korea.
 Now Vietnam holds that mantle.